Local Intertwining Relations and Co-tempered $A$-packets of Classical Groups: Normalizations of intertwining operators

+\item[(ii)] Global part: a global inductive argument in \cite{Sh7}, using the formulas for the local coefficients evaluated in (i) as inputs to deduce the general case at all non-archimedean places. \end{itemize}

+Given this overview of Shahidi's proof of the desired identity, we see that the answers in the rank $1$ cases are absolutely fundamental.
+More precisely, if the rank $1$ computations were to yield \eqref{S1} (or equivalently \eqref{S1'}) as the answer, then Shahidi's arguments developed in (i) and (ii) above would imply that \eqref{S1} holds in general.

+In examining \cite[Lemma 1.4]{Sh5} and \cite[Propositions 3.2 and 3.4]{KeSh}, however, the careful reader will notice that the rank $1$ results contained there do not always agree with \eqref{S1}.
+In the following two remarks, we explain this in greater detail.

-\begin{rem} The second remark concerns \cite{Sh5}.
-Suppose that $F$ is archimedean.
+\begin{rem} Consider the setting of \cite{Sh5}, so that $F$ is archimedean.
 In \cite{Sh5}, the induced representation $I_P(\pi)$ was realized on the space of $\VV_\pi$-valued smooth functions $f$ on $G$ such that

 for $g \in G$, $m \in M$, and $n \in N$, with associated intertwining operators, Whittaker functionals, and local coefficients.
-By the isomorphism $f \mapsto [g \mapsto f(g^{-1})]$ from this realization to our realization, we see that the local coefficients defined in \cite{Sh5} agree with the ones defined in \cite{Sh7}.
+By the isomorphism $f \mapsto [g \mapsto f(g^{-1})]$ from this realization to our realization, we see that the local coefficients defined in \cite{Sh5} agree with ours.
 Then \cite[Theorem 3.1]{Sh5} states that

-(Note that $-2s \rho_\theta$ on the left-hand side of \cite[(3.1.1)]{Sh5} is a typo and should be $2s \rho_\theta$.)
-Observe that this is not consistent with \eqref{S2} or \eqref{S1}.
-To reconcile \eqref{S3} with \eqref{S1}, we examine the following $F$-rank one cases (to which the general case can be reduced):
+(Note that $-2s \rho_\theta$ on the left-hand side of \cite[(3.1.1)]{Sh5} is a typo and should be $2s \rho_\theta$.
+The same sign already appears in \cite{Sh2} and seems to have been retained from the conventions of \cite{Sh1}, although the conventions in \cite{Sh2} are slightly different.)
+Moreover, this identity was deduced from the rank $1$ results in \cite[Lemma 1.4]{Sh5}.

-\begin{itemize} \item When $G = \SL_2$, we shall explicitly compute the local coefficient in Proposition \ref{SL(2)} below.
-As this proposition shows, the equality \eqref{S3} needs to be revised in this case.
-Indeed, in the equality stated in \cite[Lemma 1.4 (a)]{Sh5}, one has to use the local coefficient associated to $\tl{w}$.
-Thus one has to replace $C_P(\tl{w}^\Sh, \pi_{s \tl{a}}, \psi_F)$ in \eqref{S3} by $C_P(\tl{w}, \pi_{s \tl{a}}, \psi_F)$.
-Note that $\lambda(w, \psi_F) = 1$ in this case.